-- Regulations currently restrict CRA 7 commercial rock lobster fishing to the period from 21st June to 19th November in each 01 April to 31 March rock lobster fishing year. - 169.
-The current seasonal closure to commercial fishing has been arrived at in steps from 1986 through to 1994. - 170.
-In 1986 the Fisheries (South-East Commercial Fishing) Regulations invoked a prohibition on the commercial harvest of CRA 7 "concession" rock lobsters2 commencing on the 20th day of December in any year and ending on the 20th day of June in the following year. - 171.
-However commercial fishing for "non-concession" lobsters was still allowed over the full duration of the April to March fishing year.
-In effect a full twelve month fishing year was available to industry, albeit with restrictions on the catching and landing of concession rock lobsters.
+- Regulations currently restrict CRA 7 commercial rock lobster fishing to the period from 21st June to 19th November in each 01 April to 31 March rock lobster fishing year. - The current seasonal closure to commercial fishing has been arrived at in steps from 1986 through to 1994. - In 1986 the Fisheries (South-East Commercial Fishing) Regulations invoked a prohibition on the commercial harvest of CRA 7 "concession" rock lobsters commencing on the 20th day of December in any year and ending on the 20th day of June in the following year.

-Prior to a regulatory change from tail length to tail width measurement in 1988, "non-concession" lobsters were those at or above 152mm Tail Length (males and females) and since 1992, are males at or above 52mm TW and females at or above 60mm TW.
+Prior to a regulatory change from tail length to tail width measurement in 1988, "non-concession" lobsters were those at or above 152mm Tail Length (males and females) and since 1992, are males at or above 54mm tail width (TW) and females at or above 60mm TW.

-2 "Concession Lobsters" have a minimum legal size (MLS) of 127 mm tail length for male and females, and the 127 MLS applies only to commercial fishing in the Otago Concession Area.
+&lt;sup>3 "Concession Lobsters" have a minimum legal size (MLS) of 127 mm tail length for male and females, and the 127 MLS applies only to commercial fishing in the Otago Concession Area.

-- 172. In 1993 the date for closing the CRA 7 "concession" season was brought forward to the 20th day of November by way of Regulatory amendment.
-This change was as a management response to an observed decline in stock abundance at the time and in part was made as an alternative to a reduction in the Total Allowable Catch. - 173.
+- However commercial fishing for "non-concession" lobsters was still allowed over the full duration of the April to March fishing year.
+In effect a full twelve month fishing year was available to industry, albeit with restrictions on the catching and landing of concession rock lobsters. - In 1993 the date for closing the CRA 7 "concession" season was brought forward to the 20th day of November by way of Regulatory amendment.
+This change was as a management response to an observed decline in stock abundance at the time and in part was made as an alternative to a reduction in the Total Allowable Catch. - 150.
 However despite this reduction to the length of the "Concession season" the regulations still allowed commercial fishing for rock lobsters at or above 54 mm (male) or 60 mm (female) TW over the duration of the fishing year.
-A full twelve fishing year was available but with a shorter period to land concession rock lobsters. - 174.
-In 1994 and in again response to concerns over stock abundance, another regulatory amendment effectively closed the commercial rock lobster season from the 20th day of November in any year through to 21st June in the following year.
+A full twelve month fishing year was available but with a shorter period to land concession rock lobsters. - In 1994 and in again response to concerns over stock abundance, another regulatory amendment effectively closed the commercial rock lobster season from the 20th day of November in any year through to 21st June in the following year.
 Specifically the wording of Regulation 8 is: